itemis/itemis-blog/de.itemis.blog.multiplekeywords/multipleKeywords.md

 }
 ```

-The result is shown in the following figure that shows the newly created proposal strings that now contain the whole sequence of keywords.
+The following figure shows the newly created proposal strings that now contain the whole sequence of keywords.

  ![Enhanced Proposal Provider](images/ProposalNew.png)